bytesbanana/expense-api/README.md

 ## Endpoints

-### GET /expenses
+### GET /transactions

-Returns a list of all expenses.
+Returns a list of all transactions.

-### POST /expenses
+### POST /transactions

-Creates a new expense.
+Creates a new transaction.

-### GET /expenses/:id
+### GET /transactions/:id

-Returns a single expense by ID.
+Returns a single transaction by ID.

-### PUT /expenses/:id
+### PUT /transactions/:id

-Updates a single expense by ID.
+Updates a single transaction by ID.

-### DELETE /expenses/:id
+### DELETE /transactions/:id

-Deletes a single expense by ID.
+Deletes a single transaction by ID.

+### POST /auth/signup

+Registers a new user with email and password.

+### POST /auth/signin

+Authenticates a user and returns a token.

 ## Development